Giving your loved one time and space to process the breakup can afford you both a renewed perspective.

 Let’s say you save your relationship.
 Can you picture that?

-Now imagine doing so while bringing with you the original problems and behaviours that contributed to the breakup in the first place?
+Now imagine doing so while bringing with you the original problems and behaviors that contributed to the breakup in the first place?

 Yikes.
 But it is easily done!